wp-plugins/grand-media/readme.txt

 See demo of Gmedia Gallery Modules:

 *   [Afflux Module](http://codeasily.com/portfolio-item/gmedia-afflux/) with touch/swipe interface on mobile browsers.
 Test it and give me know what problem you have or not have with Gmedia plugin.
-*   [Phantom Module](http://codeasily.com/portfolio-item/gmedia-phantom/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, lightbox position, add labels to thumbnails, captions … and much more.
+*   [Phantom Module](http://codeasily.com/portfolio-item/gmedia-phantom/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, borders, add stylish labels to thumbnails ... and much more.
+PhotoSwipe like theme on touch devices.. only better.
 *   [PhotoBox Module](http://codeasily.com/portfolio-item/gmedia-photobox/) - a lightweight image gallery which uses only CSS3 for silky-smooth animations and transitions.

 Help me make it best gallery plugin: test it and [write suggestions](http://codeasily.com/community/forum/gmedia-gallery-wordpress-plugin/) how it could be improved in feature versions.